 Potential risks are minimal; participants may feel uneasy when they encounter concepts they do not know or that they do not use.
 They may skip any questions that they do not wish to answer.

 Confidentiality will be maintained by including no identifying information on the survey.
-The list of potential participants will be kept secure and destroyed once all participants have been given the consent and the surveys.
+The list of potential participants will be kept In a locked file cabinet in the researcher’s office; no on other than the researcher has access to this office.
+The list will be destroyed once all participants have been given the consent and the surveys.

 Benefits to individual subjects are minimal and include knowledge of current best practices for students with autism.
 Benefits to society include increased knowledge of the role paraprofessionals play in the education of students with autism as well as their use of research-based practices.